-The 3 suites have the most space for families, as each comes with a kingsize bed and 2 single beds.
-Rooms 1, 2, 3 and 6 have 1 extra bed.
-Those with young children may prefer a ground-floor room (1 and 2) because of the steps and the high terrace; sound carries though, so beware!
+The Master Suites have the most space for families, as each comes with a kingsize bed and 2 single beds (with space for an additional bed, too).
+Rooms 1, 2, 3 and 6 (Deluxe rooms) have kangaroo beds for 2 children.
+Those with young children may prefer a ground-floor room (Deluxe 1 and 2) because of the steps and the high terrace.

 Older kids and teenagers will enjoy Tulum's watersports, investigating ruins and just about everything else on offer in the area.